Leadership: do it the millennial way

 Young Partners Programme

 Julius Baer’s Young Partners Programme offers the leaders of tomorrow a unique opportunity to gain first-hand insight into the Julius Baer Group as well as into start-ups sharing their success stories and experience.
 “Such networking events can be a great source of inspiration,” says Alexandre Pouille, who was among the guests of the first Young Partners Talks in Madrid.
 “When you start working in an industry, you end up getting surrounded by people in the same industry.
 How nice is it to be able to actually meet people from another industry and see if they have the same challenges as you, be it in e-commerce, marketing or innovation.
 It is hugely enriching.”
-The guest speaker at the Young Partners Talk was the Spanish startup entrepreneur José Saez, founder of the tech company ElevenYellow, which has launched an exchange platform for crypto currencies.
-The interview with José Saez will be published soon on this channel.
+The guest speaker at the Young Partners Talk was the Spanish startup entrepreneur José Saez, founder of the tech company ElevenYellow, which has launched an exchange platform for crypto currencies (see article link below).